CMartin2288/JavaRSA/README.md

 ## Compilation

-Compile the program by running the following commands in the directory the .java files are in (make sure that RSA.java is also in the directory)
+Compile the program by running the following commands in the directory the .java files are in (make sure that RSA.java is also in the directory).

 > javac RSAServer.java
 >